-Sadly, as time passes and these babies grow bigger, they slowly and incrementally become tainted by the ways of people and the world.
+Sadly, as time passes and these babies grow bigger, the ways of people and the world slowly and incrementally taint their little hearts.
 Many grow up in toxic environments and with parents who excessively criticize and abuse them.

 Therefore, they build a protective wall around themselves to try and keep the contamination out.
 Because family members and others discount, ridicule, even punish them for their feelings, they learn to mask those feelings.
 They collect emotional baggage as they become preschoolers, school-aged kids, then teenagers, and finally, adults.

 Also, many are raised by drug-addicted, mentally ill, and neglectful adults and they build walls to protect themselves from that as well.
 Therefore, many must learn to raise themselves.

 None of us have low self-esteem and lack of confidence at birth.
 Either ell-meaning family members who wish to keep us humble and sweet, instill those characteristics in us or bullies and abusers force-fed them to us.